BlueJeansAndRain/node-reverse-proxy/README.md

 #### verbose

 True to print log messages to the STDERR stream.
-This option can be overridden by the command line `--verbose` or `--quite` options.
+This option can be overridden by the command line `--verbose` or `--quiet` options.

+Defaults to false.

+#### workers

+The number of cluster works you want Proxima to use.
+If zero, the master process will handle requests.

+Defaults to 0.

 #### uid

 Either an integer ID or string name of a user that the Proxima process should run as.
 This will only work if the process is launched with root permissions.
 This allows proxima to bind to ports below 1024, and then reduce it's permissions to avoid being used for evil.

+Defaults to the current user's ID.

 #### gid

 Either an integer ID or a string name of a group that the Proxima should run as.

+Defaults to the current user's group ID.

 #### listeners